frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Select all, cut, copy and paste are chorded on the left hand top row, and keys to switch applications, windows and tabs on the inner column.

 ### FUNC
-Activated either as a combo on two left thumb keys, or by pressing the SNAP layer key while holding Alt.
+Activated by pressing the SNAP layer key while holding Alt.

 ![kyria-rsthd-prime-func](docs/images/kyria-rsthd-prime-func.png)